patashish704/pandoc-complete/README.md

 ### Global variables: `g:PandocComplete_figdirtype` and `g:PandocComplete_figdirpre`

 These global variables apply to the `[ins-Figure]` entries described above.
-If you use figures in your markdown file, and your figure is not in the current directory, then you need to set these variable in your `~/.vimrc`.
+If you have inserted figures in your markdown file, and your figures are not in the current directory, then you need to set these variables in your `~/.vimrc`.

 If `g:PandocComplete_figdirtype` is set to `1` and `g:PandocComplete_figdirpre`
-is set to a string, say `"figures"`, then the png file is searched in that directory, e.g., `figures/example.png`.
+is set to a string, say `"figures"`, then the png file is searched in that directory, e.g., `figures/example.png` will appear in the omni-completion menu.

 If `g:PandocComplete_figdirtype` is set to `2` and `g:PandocComplete_figdirpre`
-is set to a string say, `"_fig-"`, and your current markdown buffer name is, say `myexamplemarkdown.md`, then the png files are searched in a directory called `_fig-myexamplemarkdown/`
+is set to a string say, `"_fig-"`, and your current markdown buffer name is, say `myexamplemarkdown.md`, then the png files are searched in a directory called `_fig-myexamplemarkdown/`.
+The entry `_fig-myexamplemarkdown/example.png` will appear in the completion menu.

 *Default Values* (Refers to current directory):